 In addition to the Circulation Policies outlined below, Morrow Library Stacks requires a MUID in order to enter the Stacks.
 You must also sign in at the Circulation Desk.
 Community patrons may leave another form of picture ID when entering.
 However, please remember that a MUID is necessary for checking out materials.

 James E. Morrow Library had four floors, (Ground or Basement, 1st Floor, 2nd Floor, and Attic), in its original building area.
 The Stacks Tower and wrap around addition added in the 1960's involved lowering of ceilings and creating additional floors.
 For that reason, there are now five floors in the original building area and seven floors once you enter the Stacks area in the East Wing.
 At the opposite end of the building, in the West Wing, there are only five floors.

 The Morrow Library Stacks Tower has seven floors: Ground Floor or G; GM, 1, 1M, 2, and 2M.
 (Floor 3 is not currently open to the public as it is part of Special Collections' stack area.)
 The Stacks Tower contains 3 floors of books and 2 floors of periodicals, journals, and magazines.

 A reorganization of the Morrow Library Stacks was completed on Sep.
 6, 2012.
 The book collection is now located on Floors 2, 1M, and 1 and the periodical collection is now located on Floors GM and G. Both collections are now shelved according to the Library of Congress Classification System.

-Note: Not all of the new signs and shelf labels have been completed.
-If you need assistance, we encourage you to come to the Service Desk in Special Collections at the entrance to the stacks.
+Note: If you need assistance, we encourage you to come to the Service Desk in Special Collections at the entrance to the stacks.